 Psychiatrists often undertake research, which includes collaborating with colleagues in the UK and overseas, writing papers and presenting work at conferences.
 Research within this specialty, as is often the case, is subject to financial constraints.
-There is not always sufficient money to carry out all the necessary work.

 There may also be opportunities to work in the private sector and overseas.

 - Job market and vacancies Expand / Collapse